 The village of Winden itself boasts Austria’s oldest wine press.
 Winden and neighbouring Breitenbrunn are well known for their old half underground wine cellars.
 Read the story about my wine tour at Christof and Louise’s wine rooms, and more fun things to do in the area.

 Burgenland Tour: Private Wine And Sightseeing Tour

 This is a great tour if you are on your way from Vienna to Budapest or vice versa.
-You will do wine tasting at two wineries in Austria and Hungary.
-Neusiedlersee’s most popular historic village Rust is on the itinerary, as well as a visit to Esterhazy Palace in Burgenland’s capital Eisenstadt.
-I like the Hungarian town of Sopron on the way.
+Traveling in your private vehicle with chauffeur/guide, you will do wine tasting at two wineries in Austria and Hungary.
+As one of the tour’s highlights, Neusiedlersee’s most popular historic village Rust is on the itinerary, as well as a visit to Esterhazy Palace in the regional capital Eisenstadt.
+Further down on your way, you will also explore the lovely Hungarian border town of Sopron.
 It mixes Austrian and Hungarian architecture and way of life and is a good shopping spot.
 Find out more about the tour.

 Check all the places recommended above on this map.
 Click on it to view enlarged version.

 find out how other Vienna Unwrapped readers planned their trips in Vienna Travel Planning – Trip Planning and Travel Consulting by Vienna Unwrapped

 Last Updated on